rybern/mstan/README.md

 From root, run `python graph_search.py examples/bernoulli.m.stan examples/bernoulli_data.json`.
 The first argument is the modular stan file and the second is input data.

-# Running the "Birthday" Example
+# Running the "Birthday" example

 My translation of the birthday case study into a modular Stan program for can be found at: `examples/birthday/birthday.m.stan`.